jpschewe/fll-sw/scoring/docs/developer/DeveloperInformation.md

 You can edit using your favorite Java IDE.
 We provide project files for Eclipse.

+If running on 64-bit Linux you will need libc6-i386 installed otherwise you will get a cryptic file not found error when the launch4j task runs.
+This is because the launch4j task needs to execute a 32-bit binary.

 # Copyright

 All of the code is currently Copyrighted by INSciTE.